UK employment market may be prone to forced labour, says report

 Examining the construction industry, food sector and illegal cannabis-growing operations, the report uncovers how money is made using forced labour.

 Profits are generated by minimising costs through very low pay and failure to provide basic rights such as pensions and sick pay.
 Workers are sometimes charged for additional services, including visas, travel expenses and accommodation.
 Sometimes they have been put into debt for the price of being smuggled to Britain and are forced to work to pay it off.

 According to the Global Slavery Index, the UK is reckoned to have more than 4,200 slaves - defined to include those held in debt bondage, forced marriage, and by human traffickers.

 Some 1186 people were identified and referred for support from human trafficking last year, a rise of 25 per cent from 2011.
 The Modern Slavery Bill, due to be introduced next year, is the Government's response to the problem, consolidating into a single act the offences used to prosecute slave drivers.

 Among the report's recommendations was a call for businesses to take more responsibility where 'informality intersects with the formal economy'.
 For instance, local businesses should make moves to get rid of 'informal recruitment grounds' that allow recruiters and other intermediaries to operate 'quasi slave markets on the high streets of the UK'.

-Acas can help your organisation with many compliance issues, including with Agency workers, and through bespoke training and advice offered by its Business solutions service.
+Acas can help your organisation with many compliance issues, including with Agency workers, and through bespoke training and advice offered by its Workshops, projects and business solutions service.
 Practical training on Recruitment will ensure that your organisation is fully compliant with the latest employment legislation.